jspsych/jsPsych/notes.md

 - allow declaring default iti in jspsych.init
 - pass trial data to experiment wide on_trial_finish() event handler
 - trial_index is now a global trial index, local trial index removed.
+- can declare any parameter at the node level, and then it is applied to all nested objects below that.